-- Feminine products – I have been able to save several young ladies from Shark Week (some on their first bout) by carrying these in my purse/backpack.
+- Feminine products – I have been able to save several young ladies from Shark Week (some on their first round with it) by carrying these in my purse/backpack.
 If the girls know you are discreet and you are “packing”, they are much less likely to be embarrassed about their “monthly visitor”.
 I just tell one or two young ladies that I have supplies if they need them and word spreads like wildfire.
 Get the “regular flow” kind – seems to be most-used amongst teens.
 (Obviously if you are chaperoning young elementary school kiddos, this might not be necessary.
-Though moms will love you if you save them.)
+Though your fellow moms will love you if you save them.)

 - Emergen-C – this is for you.
 Take this before you head out on that school bus.
 If you’re on an overnight trip, take it every morning before you leave your room.
 This will help fend off any germs that 86 children en masse can pass back and forth and hand (ever so sweetly) to you.

 - Kleenex – Hormonal people come with a lot of tears sometimes.
 And runny noses.
 Kleenex comes in handy so many times…I carry (and use!) at least 2 packs a day on field trips.